AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Get-LabTfsParameter.md

 Accept wildcard characters: False
 ```

-### -TestInteractiveLogonSession
+### -Local
-Indicates that the cmdlet should test if there is an interactive logon session.
-Useful to test before Installations that require an interactive context.
+Indicates that connection details should be local (internal) to the lab environment

 ```yaml
 Type: SwitchParameter